There is neither Jew nor Greek, there is neither slave nor free person, there is not male and female; for you are all one in Christ Jesus.

 The Office of Intercultural Ministry (the “OIM”) exists so that the faithful of the Archdiocese of Atlanta can do the work of evangelization of the Lord Jesus Christ united in our diversity.
 To that end, the OIM strives to build bridges for that all cultural families present in the Archdiocese can be included and integrated the evangelistic action of this local church, to embrace their diversity by receiving with joy the gifts and blessings that each cultural family brings to the local community.
 To accomplish these goals, the OIM offers ample options for Intercultural Competencies development –from short parish-based offerings to a college-based certification course.
 The goal of our Intercultural Competencies courses is to bring down the barrier of “otherness” by creating places of encounter where all cultures can get to know and understand each other’s’ gifts and uniqueness.
 The OIM also engages interdepartmental collaboration within all offices in the Chancery and other Catholic entities so that the pastoral needs of all cultural families are served, while considering their cultural uniqueness, sensitivities, and native language.
 The OIM also offers other Chancery offices, parishes, deaneries, priests, religious and lay leaders, consultation opportunities and advise as to how to reach out to all cultural families and provide needs in a culturally sensitive manner.
 Furthermore, the OIM provides cultural community support and advocacy for all cultural families, as well as ecumenical community engagement and leadership development.

-Mr. Ashley Morris currently serves as the Associate Director of the Office of Intercultural Ministries of the Roman Catholic Archdiocese of Atlanta.
+Mr. Ashley Morris currently serves as the Director of the Black Catholic Affairs Office of Intercultural Ministries of the Roman Catholic Archdiocese of Atlanta.
 Prior to this appointment in October 2015, he served as the Assistant Director of the former Office of Black Catholic Ministry of the Archdiocese of Atlanta and as an Assistant Campus Minister of Lyke House: The Catholic Center at Atlanta University Center (AUC).

 A native of Birmingham, AL, Ashley received his Bachelor’s Degree in Mass Media Arts, Concentrating in Radio, TV and Film from Clark Atlanta University in 2005.
 He received his Masters of Pastoral Theology from the Institute of Black Catholic Studies of Xavier University of Louisiana (New Orleans) in 2014.
 As an employee of the Roman Catholic Archdiocese of Atlanta since 2007, he is also a member of the Pan African Catholic Organization of Atlanta (PACOA), the National Association of African Catholics in the United States (NAACUS), and the National Association of Black Catholic Administrators (NABCA).
 Ashley continuously serves on a variety of national committees and ministry groups, including serving as a consultant on the Subcommittee of African American Affairs and the Bishops Working Group on Youth and Young Adult Ministry of the United States Conference of Catholic Bishops.
 He also serves on the Multicultural Ad Hoc Committee of the National Federation of Catholic Youth Ministers (NFCYM) and on an Exploratory Task Force for the National Institute for Ministry with Young Adults.
 He has also given multiple presentations to a wide variety of communities on intercultural competency development, Black Catholic history, and racism.